ivangfr/springboot-react-keycloak/README.md

 ### movies-api

 Spring-boot Java backend application that exposes a Rest API to manage **movies**.
-Its sensitive endpoints - like create, update and delete - can just be accessed if an acceess token (JWT) issued by `Keycloak` is provided. `movies-api` stores its data in a [`Mongo`](https://www.mongodb.com/) database.
+Its sensitive endpoints - like create, update and delete - can just be accessed if an access token (JWT) issued by `Keycloak` is provided. `movies-api` stores its data in a [`Mongo`](https://www.mongodb.com/) database.

 ### movies-ui

 ReactJS frontend application where `users` can see the list of movies and `admins` can manage movies.
-In order to access the `Admin` section, the `admin` should login using his/her username/password.
+In order to access the `Admin` section, the `admin` should login using username and password credentials.
 Those credentials are handled by `Keycloak`.
-All the requests from `movies-ui` to sensitive endpoints in `movies-api` have the presence of the access token (JWT) that is generated when the `admin` logs in.
-It uses [`Semantic UI React`](https://react.semantic-ui.com/) as CSS-styled framework.
+All the requests coming from `movies-ui` to sensitive endpoints in `movies-api` have the access token (JWT) that is generated when the `admin` logs in. `movies-ui` uses [`Semantic UI React`](https://react.semantic-ui.com/) as CSS-styled framework.

 ## Prerequisites